cortiz0550/Qualtrics_Export/README.md

 # STEPS

 0a.
 Find your data center ID and generate an API token in your Qx account.
-If you get an error or don't see it, contact Andrew Praturlon.
 Then once you have those, open the "my_secrets.py" file and fill those two variables in.
 This is VERY important, otherwise the rest of the programs will not work.
-These two items allow Qualtrics to connect to both yours and SRIs account to grab any data on it.
+These two items allow Qualtrics to connect to your account to grab any data on it.

 0b.
 This is not a mandatory step, but it will be helpful later on.
 Again, in the Automations folder, you can run the "import_qualtrics.py" script which will generate a json document with all the surveys and their IDs in your account.